chasinglogic/dfm/README.md

 ## Configuration

-dfm supports a `.dfm.yml` file in the root of your repo that provides various configuration options.
-This file will be ignored when doing a `dfm link` so will not end up in your home directory.
+dfm supports a `.dfm.yml` file in the root of your repository that changes dfm's behavior when syncing and linking your profile.
+This file will be ignored when doing a `dfm link` so won't end up in your home directory.
 The `.dfm.yml` can be used to configure these
 features:

 - [Modules](#modules)